EnjoyFX/Crypto_Rates/README.md

 ```
 _Note: Script for Raspberry Pi (`deploy_rpi.sh`) will be called automatically during this process._

-As a result you can see something like this (Note: RPI password will be asked during this process):
+As a result you can see something like this (Note: If you have no keys - RPI password will be asked during this process):
 ```
 ----- RPI deployment for my crypto_rates site -----
 ✓ Load variables from .env file